 Other Uses or Disclosures.
 We may also use or disclose your information for certain other purposes allowed by applicable state or federal laws and regulations, including the following:

-- In the course of any judicial or administrative proceeding, in response to an order of a court or administrative tribunal (to the extent such disclosure is expressly authorized) or certain conditions in response to a subpoena, discovery request or other lawful
+- In the course of any judicial or administrative proceeding, in response to an order of a court or administrative tribunal (to the extent such disclosure is expressly authorized) or certain conditions in response to a subpoena, discovery request, or other lawful processes.

 - When requested by law enforcement, but only as authorized by law, such as to identify or locate a suspect, fugitive, material witness, or missing person.

 - To coroners, medical examiners, funeral directors, or organ procurement organizations as necessary to allow them to carry out their duties.

 - To avoid a serious threat to your health or safety or the health or safety of others.
 However, any disclosure would only be to someone who is able to help prevent the threat.

 - As allowed by workers compensation laws for use in workers compensation programs.